gyf135/EHD-in-point-to-ring-corona/README.md

 9. Run it until the potential is steady-state
 10. Activate the charge equation solver in solution controls
 11. Run it at time step size 1e-7, then incrementally increase the time step size as the charge density is becoming steady state.

+If apply it to other geometries, make sure these are correct:
+1. In the UDF file,